The Ugly Side Of Traveling With Kids

 There is an ugly side to traveling with kids

 We have all thought of it, no one really mentions it, and thus everyone is left in the dark as to the real life of a traveling family.
 Yeah sure, some kids are mellow and just go with the flow.
 Some are easy going and just love everything.
 But the average child is not like this.
 The average child has strong opinions and even stronger desires to carry out those opinions, regardless of the consequences.
-This is the unspoken truth of traveling with those precious little bundles we call our children.
+This is the unspoken truth of traveling with kids those precious little bundles of joy we call our children.